gchudnov/mindthegap/doc/content/relations/index.md

 - **Exhaustive** because any pair of definite intervals are described by one of the relations.
 - **Qualitative** because no specific time spans are considered.

-These basic 13 relations can be split in 6 pairs of *converse* relations and one relation that converse to itself.
+13 basic relations can be split in 6 pairs of *converse* relations and one relation that converse to itself.
 For example `a` *before* `b` and `b` *after* `a` is a pair of converse relations.
 Whenever the first relation is *true*, the converse relation is *true* as well.